MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nf-shobjidl-ipreviousversionsinfo-aresnapshotsavailable.md

 ## -description

-Queries for the availabililty of a Windows Server 2003 volume image recorded by the system at an earlier time.
+Queries for the availability of a Windows Server 2003 volume image recorded by the system at an earlier time.

 ## -parameters